-Support corridors (Schedule 3B) are transit veins that provide connectivity throughout Neighbourhoods to Brampton's Strategic Growth Areas, specifically Major Transit Station Areas, Centres, Boulevards, and Corridors.
+Support corridors (Schedule 3B) are transit veins that provide connectivity throughout Neighbourhoods to Brampton's Strategic Growth Areas and Corridors.
 They are local routes that connect to and feed into the higher order transit network, specifically the Light Rail Train and Bus Rapid Transit lines in the city.
-Support corridors will undergo gentle intensification to provide transition in the Neighbourhoods designation, supporting lower-density and modest height transition to support transit-oriented growth to surrounding lands designated Mixed-Use and Mixed-Use Employment Areas.
-These support corridors will provide relevant Neighbourhood amenities to support the creation of 15-minute neighbourhoods, provide key connections, support liveability for residents and provide vibrant, lower-scale urban environments that help people to live, work and play within a 15-minute walk, bike ride or transit ride.
-Generally, the low-rise plus height category will be supported in these locations, with Secondary and Precinct Plans identifying the appropriate lowrise form density to promote missing middle housing typologies and support appropriate context-specific intensification across Brampton's Neighbourhoods.
+Support corridors will undergo gentle intensification to provide transition in the Neighbourhoods designation, supporting lower-density and modest height transition to support transit-oriented growth to surrounding lands designated Mixed-Use and Mixed-Use Employment.
+These support corridors will provide relevant Neighbourhood amenities to support the creation of 15-minute neighbourhoods, provide key connections, support liveability for residents and provide vibrant, lowerscale urban environments that help people to live, work and play within a 15-minute walk, bike ride or transit ride.
+Generally, the low-rise plus height category will be supported in these locations, with Secondary and Precinct Plans identifying the appropriate low-rise form density to promote missing middle housing typologies and support appropriate context-specific intensification across Brampton's Neighbourhoods.